KenAKAFrosty/media-queries-in-react/README.md

 ### So far these are pretty simple examples, but where this can come in very handy is when you need to combine a media query with some other conditon or piece of data, like a prop.

 ##### ( You may have run into this before.
-That other data usually won't be available to your CSS, so when you try to coordinate your CSS with everything going on in your JSX, it's a pain and it breaks easily.
+That other data usually won't be available to your CSS, and your CSS media query won't be available in the same place you have that other data.
+When you try to coordinate your CSS with everything going on in your JSX, it's a pain and it breaks easily.
 Not anymore! 😀)

 <br>
 <br>